matthew-kaye/Personal-Tech/README.md

 ## Server deployment

 The nginx config to be used in `/etc/nginx/sites-available` is available [here](nginx-sites-available.conf).
-Rename this file to the site name when actually deploying (here, mattalexkaye.com).
+Rename this file to the site name when actually deploying (e.g. mattalexkaye.com).

 When on the server, run the `deploy.sh` script to deploy.